Service privacy policy

-OpenAttribution is a community interest company limited by guarantee, registered in England and Wales (company number 17002582).
-We operate openattribution.org and api.openattribution.org.
+OpenAttribution ("OpenAttribution," "we," or "us") is a community interest company limited by guarantee, registered in England and Wales (company number 17002582).
+We operate openattribution.org, api.openattribution.org, and telemetry.openattribution.org.

 What we collect